s-snt21/Connect_Four_C/README.md

 - If the grid fills up with no winner, the game ends in a draw.

 ## 🛠️ How to Run the Game
-You can run the game in two ways: either run it directly online, or compile and run it via the command line:
+You can build and run the game in two ways:
 #### Method 1: Run Online (Easiest)
 Just copy the whole code and paste it in the [OnlineGDB](https://www.onlinegdb.com/) debugger.
 Then click on the *Run* button.
 The game will start in the console below.